top of page

 • Strengths-Based

 My approach is rooted in empathy and warmth, with a keen focus on the social determinants of health and how your life experiences have shaped the person showing up today.
 I come from a place of non-judgment, compassion, and celebration of your resiliency.
-Be prepared to laugh when you didn't expect to, and to have a meaningful time rewriting your story with me.

-In addition to providing therapy, I deeply enjoy supervising intern/student therapists, later-in-life therapists, mature students, and RPs in the Qualifying category.
-I am an Approved Practicum Supervisor with Yorkville University and support practicum students as an external supervisor to their site.
+I'm an Approved Practicum Supervisor with Yorkville University and support practicum students as an external supervisor to their site.

+Lived experience is a powerful teacher, and having come to therapy after a significant amount of life lived, I find I can offer guidance and support in a way that is both practical and empathetic.
 My approach to clinical consultation and supervision is feminist, person-centred, and systemic.
 I aim to create a collaborative, reflective, and supportive space where supervisees feel safe to explore their questions, uncertainties, and aspirations.
 I am particularly interested in working with students and clinicians who are committed to developing practices that consistently integrate the social determinants of health and consider how culture, identity, and context shape a client’s experience.

 I am enthusiastic about helping supervisees develop skills across a range of evidence-informed approaches, including CBT, DBT, Motivational Interviewing, Solutions-Focused, Trauma-Informed, and short-term therapies.
 I encourage use-of-self, self-reflection, and ethical curiosity, supporting clinicians in finding the style and modalities that feel most authentic and effective for them.

-About Me
+About Samantha

 On a Personal Note